anushaporeddy030697/student_internship_management/README.md

 we have sucessfully completed the funconality for all the pages.
 11-25-2022
 we are facing some connectivity issues connecting to the remote database.

+1-20-2023
+As per the client requirments we are adding a chat box for student to provide a communication with admins.
 </a></p>